TRAINING in HUMAN-CENTRED INNOVATION

 A new management team sought a new, customer centric strategy for the bank.
 They needed an understanding of the pain points of their customers, the competitive landscape, the impact of FinTech, market trends and key behaviour to enable them to build innovative user-centric scenarios for the future of banking.

 Prevention of infections and antibiotic resistance is crucial for the University Hospital of Zurich (USZ).
 Its research team constantly updates best practices to ensure prevention is carried out at every step of the patient journey, still infection rates could be lower.
 How can all USZ healthcare workers know what to do to prevent infections, and antibiotic resistance?

 The old Innosuisse support formats to foster knowledge transfer and international collaboration between academia and industry in Switzerland, proved to cause bureaucratic structures and a significant amount of overhead costs, rather than measurable outcomes such as innovative ideas, concepts or products.

 Blockchain is a buzzword and new technology that everyone feels they need to work with, but only very few actually understand what it is about, how it works and how they could apply it to generate value for their enterprise and customers.

-To drive their vision of an innovative company culture forward, Allianz needed to train its people in Human-Centered Design and enable internal innovation coaches to plan, deliver and assess internal innovation projects.
+To drive their vision of an innovative company culture forward, Allianz needed to train its people in Human-Centred Design and enable internal innovation coaches to plan, deliver and assess internal innovation projects.

 Pro Juventute, a Swiss foundation supporting the rights and needs of children, wanted to modernise and redefine their iconic parent letter, which has provided Swiss parents and families with essential information for over forty years.